turri21/CDi_Senhor/README.md

 ### TODOs

+* Broken audio with "Lost Eden"
+* Slow motion with VCDs is behaving incorrect
 * Unify save file name (.chd and .cue and subfolder) https://github.com/MiSTer-devel/CDi_MiSTer/issues/11
 * Multi disc titles that share one NvRAM
 * "Lost Eden" is not booting (it is even booting on MAME!)